Superchicken962/marketplace-car-scraper/README.md

 > [!WARNING]
 > No longer maintained by me as I do not need to use it anymore.

+Feel free to fork/clone and add your own changes & fixes!

 ## Installation
 1. Ensure you have [Node.js](https://nodejs.org/en) installed - tested on v20.9.0
 2. Download source code from github